 Insights & Analyses

-Since 1990, GDP in the US has grown more quickly than jobs.
-The gap between job and GDP growth, however, shrunk slightly from 2007 to 2017 due to a .5 percent decrease in average GDP growth.
+• From 1990 to 2019, GDP in the US grew more quickly than jobs.
+The gap between job and GDP growth, however, shrunk slightly from 2009 to 2019 due to a .4 percent decrease in average GDP growth.

 Drivers of Inequity